MicrosoftDocs/VBA-Docs/api/Excel.Range.AutoFit.md

 ## Remarks

-The  **Range** object must be a row or a range of rows, or a column or a range of columns.
-Otherwise, this method generates an error.
+The **Range** object must be a row or a range of rows, or a column or a range of columns; otherwise, this method generates an error.

 One unit of column width is equal to the width of one character in the Normal style.